We’re Fighting for McAllen — Not the Big Donors!

 Yes!
 For example, the City of Edinburg last year passed a “Living Wage” policy to make sure city workers get paid at least $15 per hour.
 That happened because there was a petition campaign that used the power of the initiative.

 Great question!
-We rely on the support of individual donors to keep our staff in the field.
+We rely on the support of individual donors to pay for our voter contact efforts, including door-knocking, volunteer recruitment, campaign literature and more.
 We'd greatly appreciate any donation.
-Please click the “Donate” tab to contribute today.
+Please use this link to support the campaign!